 Am I a candidate for dental sealants?

 Dental sealants are ideal for children or individuals who struggle with maintaining a regular oral health routine.
 They can be applied to children’s molars as early as age six.
 However, dental sealants only reduce the risk of tooth decay and should still be accompanied by daily brushing and flossing.
-To determine if your child is an ideal candidate for dental sealants, schedule a consultation with your Lakewood Ranch dentist today.
+To determine if your child is an ideal candidate for dental sealants, schedule a consultation with your Bradenton dentist today.